leoloso/gatowebsites/content/docs/guides/resources/graphql-best-practices.md

 ---
 title: GraphQL best practices
-metaDesc: These are some of the most compelling guides out there on best practices in GraphQL.
+description: These are some of the most compelling guides out there on best practices in GraphQL.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 100
 ---